irum-shah78/GitHub-Repository-Explorer/refactoring-task/refactoring-documentation.md

 ## Conclusion

-The refactoring significantly improves code quality, maintainability, and performance while maintaining the same functionality.
+The refactoring significantly improves code quality, maintainability and performance while maintaining the same functionality.
 The new structure follows React best practices and makes the codebase more scalable and easier to work with for future development.